-The purpose of the discussion of SWMM in this chapter is to provide general background on the use of the model with CUHP software to perform more complex stormwater runoff calculations using SWMM.
-Complete details about this model's use and specifics of data format are provided in the user manual for SWMM.
-That software, user manual, and other information about EPA's SWMM may be downloaded from http://www2.epa.gov/water-research/storm-water-management-model-swmm.
+The discussion in this chapter provides general background on using SWMM in conjunction with CUHP to perform more runoff calculations.
+Additional details about this model's use and specifics of data formats are provided in the SWMM User Manual (Rossman 2015).
+The SWMM software, user manual, and background information about EPA SWMM may be downloaded from EPA's SWMM website.